mbeidler/mbeidler.github.io/posts/2014-10-22-bank-ocr-kata-1.markdown

 tags: Haskell, Kata
 ---

-If you've never experimented with [Haskell](http://www.haskell.org/haskellwiki/Haskell), wait no longer!
-Install the [Haskell Platform](http://www.haskell.org/platform/) for your OS of choice.
+If you've never experimented with [Haskell](http://www.haskell.org/haskellwiki/Haskell), spare not a moment more!
+Install the [Haskell Platform](http://www.haskell.org/platform/) on your preferred OS.
+[Learn You a Haskell for Great Good!](http://learnyouahaskell.com/) and [Real World Haskell](http://book.realworldhaskell.org/) are excellent resources and as Haskell is quite a bit different from traditional languages, the answer to this [Stack Overflow Question](http://stackoverflow.com/questions/1012573/getting-started-with-haskell) provides useful guidance on study strategies.

-Today, we're going to solve the [Bank OCR Kata](http://codingdojo.org/cgi-bin/index.pl?KataBankOCR) with Haskell.
+In this series of posts, we're going to solve the [Bank OCR Kata](http://codingdojo.org/cgi-bin/index.pl?KataBankOCR) with Haskell.

 ### Setting up a working environment ###